Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 Third, competition teams, which are “co-curricular” activities rather than courses (though in some you can earn credits towards graduation), each have their own application process.
 You should check with the faculty advisor or student leaders of the teams you’re interested in for details.

-Fifth, if you are interested in enrolling in the Pro Bono Scholars Program (in which you take the bar exam in February of your third year and then spend the rest of that semester in a full-time pro bono placement, with an accompanying class here at NYLS), please check with Academic Affairs for application information.
+Fifth, if you are interested in enrolling in the Pro Bono Scholars Program (in which you take the bar exam in February of your third year and then spend the rest of that semester in a full-time pro bono placement, with an accompanying class here at NYLS), please Apply to the Program here: https://nyls.wufoo.com/forms/pro-bono-scholars-application.
+For questions, please check with Swati M. Parikh, Director of Public Service Careers, 212.431.2160, firstname.lastname@example.org.

 Sixth, and finally, for all other experiential courses you should register in the same way as you would for any other NYLS course.